IBM/yaps/README.md

 ### Documentation

-The documentation is written with Sphynx, using a Markdown parser, and the readthedoc theme.
+The documentation is written with Sphinx, using a Markdown parser, and the readthedoc theme.
 You thus need to install the following packages:
 ```
-pip install sphynx
+pip install sphinx
 pip install sphinx_rtd_theme
 pip install recommonmark
 ```